 B. Layering:

 Next, these criminals try to make the money trail difficult to follow by placing numerous bets, winning or losing strategically, and exchanging chips for cash numerous times, thereby creating a complex chain of transactions that ‘covers’ the source of the money.
+This is called layering in money laundering.

 C. Integrate: